file-format/Docs/en/pdf/fdf.md

   "draft" : "false",
   "toc" : true,
-  "title" : "FDF File Format -  What is an FDF file?", "description":"Learn about PDF/A file format and APIs that can create and open PDF/A files.", "linktitle" : "FDF",
+  "title" : "FDF File Format -  What is an FDF file?", "description":"Learn about FDF file format and APIs that can create and open FDF files.", "linktitle" : "FDF",
   "menu" : {
     "docs" : {